 - Bloomberg Big Law Business: Law Schools Can Prepare Future Lawyers for a Gender Inclusive Culture by Lucy Jewel, Professor at University of Tennessee College of Law

 - Above the Law: A Playbook For Combating Implicit Bias by Kyle McEntee, Co-Founder of Law School Transparency

-- Massachusetts Lawyers Weekly: Techniqes for Overcoming Bias by Elizabeth Berenguer, Professor at Campbell Law School
+- Massachusetts Lawyers Weekly: Techniques for Overcoming Bias by Elizabeth Berenguer, Professor at Campbell Law School

 Olympia Duhart: I'm Olympia Duhart, and I'm a professor at Nova Southeastern University's Shepard Broad College of Law.
 This is the last week of LST's mini-series about women in the law.
 Naturally, we want to discuss some solutions to the problems outlined over the past five weeks.
 And in this, the last episode, we'll look at an ABA model rule and examine what some law schools are doing to help women lawyers succeed and assume leadership roles.

 In August 2016, the American Bar Association House of Delegates approved a new model rule of professional conduct, model rule 8.4(g), that would subject lawyers to professional discipline for engaging in workplace harassment or discrimination.

 Here's the text of the new paragraph (g) in Rule 8.4.